octo-technology/tezos-academy/src/Chapters/Camel/ChapterFA12/course.md

 Let's assume the *TezosAcamedyToken* has been deployed.

-Consider your account is *me* (at address tz1SdT62G8tQp9fdHh4f2m4VtL8aGG6NUcmJ).
+Consider your account is *me* (at address tz1SdT62G8tQp9fdHh4f2m4VtL8aGG6NUcmJ) which has been granted 1000000 token.
-Consider alice account (at address tz1NiAGZgRV8F1E3qYFEPgajntzTRDYkU9h7).
+Consider alice account (at address tz1NiAGZgRV8F1E3qYFEPgajntzTRDYkU9h7)

 <!-- prettier-ignore -->1- We want you to simulate the transfer of 2 TAT (Tezos Academy Token) to *alice*.
 Write a ligo command line for preparing a simulated storage where you (tz1SdT62G8tQp9fdHh4f2m4VtL8aGG6NUcmJ) possess 1000000 of token and no allowances.